Welcome

 1. 1

-Contact IT right away — call or email it@rsu87.org.
-Don't wait to see what happens.
-The faster we know, the more we can do.
+Contact IT immediately — call the IT Department or email security@rsu87.org.
+Do not wait to see if anything happens.
+The faster we are notified, the more effectively we can respond.

 2. 2

-Do not interact further with the email — don't click anything else, don't reply, and don't call any numbers listed in it.
+Do not interact further with the email — do not click anything else, reply, or call any numbers listed in the message.

 3. 3

-Leave the email in your inbox — IT still needs it to investigate, even after an accidental click.
+Leave the email in your inbox — IT needs the original message for investigation, even after an accidental click.

 4. 4